 I'd suggest that using it at high speeds on really uneven surfaces is not a good idea (so no copying Danny MacAskill in Danny Daycare!)

-But I know many parents have made the decision that using the Burley Baby Snuggler in a bike trailer when riding on smooth terrain at a leisurely pace is an activity they are happy to do with their baby.
+I know some parents have made the decision that using the Burley Baby Snuggler in a bike trailer when riding on smooth terrain at a leisurely pace is an activity they are happy to do with their baby.

-I know other people who have decided they're not happy going against the written instructions and wait a few more months.
+I know other people who have decided they're not happy going against the written instructions and wait until their child's 1st birthday.

 Both approaches are correct for the people who choose them.